To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 The biggest problems we see in fat canines in terms of diseases are heart disease and high blood pressure.
 Beyond those, however, it’s common for dogs that are obese to develop thyroid issues and can even develop diabetes.
-There is also concern for UTI’s and reproductive disorders if the obesity is not treated appropriately.
+There are also concerns about UTIs and reproductive disorders if obesity is not treated appropriately.

 Generally, organic brands that are high in protein and fiber and low in fat and calories are a good place to start looking.
 You have to take the breed of your dog into consideration and monitor portions, which is something you should also discuss with your vet.

 Exercise starts with daily walks, but just letting your pet run around the yard or dog park is a great way to allow him to burn off extra calories.
 However, some breeds are hyperactive and are prone to over-exercise.
 If you are dealing with an overweight dog, it’s best to control the amount of vigorous exercise your pet gets until he is at a healthy level.

 In colder months or when the weather isn’t cooperating, you can still find ways to exercise your dog indoors.
 Play toy games and use the stairs as great ways to get your dog running around in small spaces.
 If you have a treadmill in your home, you can use that as a tool to walk your dog too.
 Just be careful not to push him too hard or for too long right away.